brunotoshio/jtext-processor/docs/usage.rst

 	handler.basic('...')  # => string containing all words, separated by spaces, all words are in their lemma format.

 If you need to use a custom filter for MeCab, you can use the ```by_filter``` function and implement your own custom filter function.
-The filter function will receive a list of 7 strings containing the 7 features from MeCab's parseToNode result and must return a text.
+The filter function will receive a list of 8 strings containing the 7 features from MeCab's parseToNode result + the surface.
+The filter function must return a text.

 ..code-block:: python